-Uttara Ananthakrishnan is a third-year Ph.D. student at Carnegie Mellon University.
+Uttara M. Ananthakrishnan is an Assistant Professor of Information Systems at Carnegie Mellon University.

 Uttara’s research lies at the intersection of technology, business, and policy.
 Her research focuses on technology’s impact on society.
 Her work is largely interdisciplinary: she combines economic and experimental methods with AI to study digital platforms and consumer behavior.
 She leverages large-scale data and novel AI methods to analyze the data to identify patterns in consumer behavior.
 Her research informs managerial practice to build and sustain consumer trust in digital products while balancing the realities of revenue and user engagement.
 She is especially interested in the design of inclusive and socially responsible digital products and platform policies and, in her research, evaluates how they can transform consumer behavior, both online and offline.

 Before joining Carnegie Mellon, Uttara was a faculty member at the Foster School of Business, University of Washington, where she taught product management at the undergraduate and graduate levels.
 Uttara received her Ph.D. in Information Systems from Heinz College at Carnegie Mellon University.
 Prior to receiving her Ph.D., Uttara worked at Google for three years.
 Her current research is informed by her experience in the Trust and Safety team at Google, where she was an analyst studying consumer behavior and developing signals to automate spam and abuse detection on Google products.
 During her time at Google, she worked closely with the product, engineering, policy, and legal teams to design policies that aimed to identify, report and mitigate abuse on social media, including harassment of minors and minorities.